-We are proud of our approach to teaching Religious Education, which is predominantly enquiry led anduses well respected resources, including Understanding Christianity.
-We teach Religious Education on a weekly basis and lessons focus on Christianity and units on other major world religions and faiths including Sikhism, Judaism, Hinduism, Islam, Buddhism and Secular Humanism.
-We have a commitment to enriching understanding of the diverse and rich tapestry of religious beliefs in Great Britain, which includes a comprehensive visit programme for KS2 classes to a range of places of worship including Chelmsford Cathedral, The Baps Shri Swaminaryan Mandir and the Colchester Mosque.
+Here at Colne Engaine, we have a commitment to enriching understanding of the diverse and rich tapestry of religious beliefs in Great Britain, which includes a comprehensive visit programme across classes to a range of places of worship including Chelmsford Cathedral, The Baps Shri Swaminarayan Mandir and the Colchester Mosque.
 These links are very important to us and support our drive to create opportunities for our children to learn to be outward facing and to recognise the value of learning from and about other faiths and beliefs.
+We explore:

 A thorough engagement with a range of ultimate questions about the meaning and significance of existence.